Donald R. Froelich serves as second Vice President of the Board of Directors for the Moulton Niguel Water District.

 During his previous term as president of the Board of Directors, Vice President Froelich helped develop the District’s ten-year capital improvement plan, which will invest $533 million into upgrading Moulton Niguel’s extensive water infrastructure system.
 Thanks to its fiscal discipline and strategic long-term planning, the District has been investing in its infrastructure while maintaining the lowest water rates in South Orange County.

 A registered California civil engineer and former Grade 4 California Water Treatment Plant Operator, Vice President Froelich digs into the nuts and bolts of the water, wastewater and recycled water operations at the District.
 His 50-year professional career included various management roles at the City of Glendale Water and Power Department and Metropolitan Water District of Southern California.

 Vice President Froelich takes great pride in listening to Moulton Niguel’s customers and identifying new ways to improve service, streamline operations, and save taxpayer funds in the community.
 For example, as Chairman of the Saddleback Valley Unified School District Citizens Oversight Bond Committee, Vice President Froelich helped ensure that $160 million in school bond construction resources reached local classrooms and facilities that voters intended to assist.

-Vice President Froelich received a Bachelor of Science and Master of Science in Civil Engineering from the University of Southern California, and a bachelor of laws (LL.B.) from Blackstone School of Law.
+Vice President Froelich received a Bachelor of Science and Master of Science in Civil Engineering from the University of Southern California, and a Bachelor of Law (LL.B.) from Blackstone School of Law.
 He is a registered Civil Engineer and a member of the State Bar of California.
 Donald and his wife, Karen, live in Laguna Hills, where they recently celebrated their 50th anniversary.